 - May be used for the treatment of severe, disabling psoriasis or rheumatoid arthritis that is not responsive to other forms of treatment.
 May be used for its immunosuppressive or anti-inflammatory effects in psoriatic arthritis.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - May cause a potentially fatal and irreversible lung condition; incidence does not depend on the dosage of methotrexate or length of treatment.
 Dangerous pulmonary lesions may not be reversible on discontinuation and have been reported with dosages as low as 7.5mg weekly.

-- May not be suitable for people with anemia, poor kidney function, immunodeficiency, bone marrow disorders, gastrointestinal conditions, liver disease, fluid in the lungs, or with alcoholism.
+- May not be suitable for people with anemia, poor kidney function, immunodeficiency, bone marrow disorders, gastrointestinal conditions, liver disease, fluid in the lungs, or alcoholism.
 Methotrexate is more likely to cause toxicity in these people.
-Should not be used with NSAIDs as it may cause bone marrow suppression, anemia, and damage the stomach and intestinal lining.
-Methotrexate may also not be suitable for people with folate deficiency, stomach ulcers, lung disease, who are receiving radiation treatment or with any type of infection.
+Should not be used with NSAIDs as it may cause bone marrow suppression, anemia, and damage to the stomach and intestinal lining.
+Methotrexate may also not be suitable for people with folate deficiency, stomach ulcers, lung disease, who are receiving radiation treatment, or with any type of infection.